astonish-atul/Astro_gravitational_wave/README.md

 #### Distance of the body from Earth:- 1.6360643629886842 billion light years

-Rest of the results files have been attached above.

 ## Conclusion
 [(Back to top)](#table-of-contents)

 ### Given that the compactness ratio is less than 2, the objects in question are likely black holes.
+### Rest of the result files have been attached above.